NMAPS Mathematics Course

 - 14.5 days of professional study

-- 3 days primary school placement
+- Two day primary school placement

-- Experience of alternative provision settings
+- Experience of alternative provision settings.

-Trainees experience teaching across all key stages:
+Trainees experience teaching across all key stages

 The majority of time you will spend in your main placement school.
 A second six week placement will be in a contrasting school.
 Shorter placements in other types of school, will give you an all rounded training.
 This includes state and private schools; comprehensive and selective schools; primary, special schools and pupil referral units.